*AMSER update for 2024*

-After providing over 1500 opportunities and offering nearly 700 individual carers over the course of the last year, we at the Outdoor Partnership are please to announce that we will be providing sessions for young cares to get outdoors and experience more of what their local environments have to offer. if your interested in more information please get in touch with your local outdoor activity development officer or use the contact us tab on our website.
+After providing over 1500 opportunities to nearly 700 individual Carers over the course of the last year, we are please to announce that we will again in 2024, be providing sessions for young cares to get outdoors and experience more of what their local environments have to offer. if you are interested in more information please get in touch with your local outdoor activity development officer from our team.

 AMSER supports unpaid carers living in Wales to access personalised, flexible and creative short breaks.
 It will provide breaks that improve carer resilience and wellbeing, and support the sustainability of the carer’s caring relationship.